Saturday, March 16, 2019

 A general program of rebuilding commenced in 1909 when the track between Rockland and Camden was raised and ballasted with broken stone.
 In 1910, some 28 new concrete culverts were constructed and 3,000 new wood ties were installed.
 The track was straightened and the grades were raised at several points.
 In 1911, over 2,500 feet of single track was regraded to conform to the grade of the state highway between Rockland and Camden.
 Seven more new concrete culverts were built and on the Warren line, three trestle bridges were filled.

-Only routine repairs were made in 1912, new ballast being placed and new ties installed where they were needed.
+Only routine repairs were made in 1912, to the new ballast being placed and new ties installed where they were needed.
 On Main Street in Rockland, 1,750 feet of 80-pound T-rail was laid, and in Camden, 450 feet of rail, of the same weight was installed.

 Looking North down Main Street towards the Empire Theatre.